 The Fall 2019 problem of Daedalus is at the situation “Improving Teaching: Strengthening the College Learning Experience,” edited by Sandy Baum and Michael S. McPherson.
 There’s a lot to digest in the problem, and I’ll list the desk of contents below.
-But I observed myself especially inquisitive about the remarks on online education in “The Human Factor: The Promise & Limits of Online Education,” by using Baum and McPherson, as well as in “The Future of Undergraduate Education: Will Differences throughout Sectors Exacerbate Inequality?” by way of Daniel I. Greenstein.
+But I observed myself especially curious about the remarks on online education in “The Human Factor: The Promise & Limits of Online Education,” by using Baum and McPherson, as well as in “The Future of Undergraduate Education: Will Differences throughout Sectors Exacerbate Inequality?” by way of Daniel I. Greenstein.

 On the unfold of online classes to date, Baum and McPherson write (footnotes disregarded):